Skip to content

 repeater

-1. On the INTERNET page of the admin panel, locate the "Repeater" section and click Connect.
+1. On the INTERNET page of the admin panel, locate the Repeater section and click Connect.

 2. Select a Wi-Fi network from the available networks.

-3. Enter the network password, then click Apply.
+3. Enter the password, then click Apply.

 Please refer to Connect to the Internet via an existing Wi-Fi network for detailed instructions.